ebaauw/homebridge-zp/README.md

 ## Groups
 When multiple Sonos zones (e.g. `Living Room` and `Kitchen`) are grouped into one Sonos group, the Sonos app shows them as a single room (e.g. `Living Room + 1`), with shared control for play/pause, input, and (group) volume and mute.
 When this group is broken, the Sonos app shows two separate rooms, with separate control per room for play/pause, input, and (zone) volume and mute.
 If we would mimic this behaviour in homebridge-zp, dynamically creating and deleting accessories for groups, HomeKit would lose the assignment to HomeKit rooms, scenes and triggers, every time an accessory is deleted.
 Consequently, you would have to reconfigure HomeKit each time you group or ungroup Sonos zones.

 To overcome this, homebridge-zp creates two services for each Sonos zone, one to control the Sonos group the zone is in, and one to control the zone itself.
-When separated, the "Living Room Sonos Group" service controls the Living Room group, consisting of only the Living Room zone; and the "Kitchen Sonos Group" service controls the Kitchen group, consisting of only the Kitchen zone.
-When grouped, both the "Living Room Sonos Group" service and the "Kitchen Sonos Group" service control the "Living Room + 1" group, containing both zones.
+When separated, the "Living Room Sonos Group" service controls the `Living Room` group, consisting of only the `Living Room` zone; and the "Kitchen Sonos Group" service controls the `Kitchen` group, consisting of only the `Kitchen` zone.
+When grouped, both the "Living Room Sonos Group" service and the "Kitchen Sonos Group" service control the `Living Room + 1` group, containing both zones.
 The `Zone Group` characteristic shows which group the zone belongs to, or rather: the zone that acts as controller for the group, in this example: "Living Room Sonos".
 Of course, the Zone service always controls that zone.

 ## Installation
 The homebridge-zp plugin obviously needs homebridge, which, in turn needs Node.js.
 I've followed these steps to set it up on my macOS server: